-It’s no secret that if there were to be an ideal expatriate location that Australia would certainly be able to compete for one of the top spots.
+It’s no secret that if there were to be an ideal expatriate location, that Australia would certainly be able to compete for one of the top spots.
 Australia has always ranked as one of the top countries that expats want to work in, and has proven itself to be one of the top countries of choice for expats from the United Kingdom amongst other regions, for many years.

 Australia is the smallest continent in the world; it is also the 6th largest country in the world, after Russia, China, Canada, the USA and Brazil.
 Australia has a relatively small population given its enormous size, and there are just over 20 million people living in Australia.
 Australia is divided into 6 states and 2 territories.
 Its capital city is Canberra.

 Australia has always been a destination of choice for mining expatriates, from all over the world.
 Australia’s quality of life, low crime rates and relatively low population levels are all contributing factors for a good quality of life.
-The only thing stopping expats at the moment from moving to Australia are the lack of job prospects in mining due to the downturn in the mining industry.
+The only thing stopping expats in recent years from moving to Australia was the lack of job prospects in mining due to the downturn in the mining industry.

-Many mining companies in Australia are cutting costs dramatically, and the industry has been shedding employees at an alarming rate.
-At the peak of Australia’s mining boom, mining companies were recruiting candidates from all over the world, and expatriates were flocking to Australia, but times have changed and the amount of expatriates entering Australia decreased dramatically.
+Many mining companies in Australia cut costs dramatically, and the industry shedded employees at an alarming rate.
+At the peak of Australia’s mining boom, mining companies were recruiting candidates from all over the world, and expatriates were flocking to Australia, but times changed and the amount of expatriates entering Australia decreased dramatically.

 There are few countries that can offer the lifestyle that Australia offers.
 For many expats living in Australia weekends consist of spending time on their famous ultra-white beaches with crystal clear water, or in the mountains, or the vineyards.

 All meals are provided for and often cleaning services.
 Many camps will have a leisure room with TV a pool table and a pub.
-Salaries for expats are good, and the majority of expats working in Australia are earning a far higher wages to other industries and often a lot more than they would back home.
+Salaries for expats are good, and the majority of expats working in Australia are earning a far higher wage than other industries, and often a lot more than they would back home.
 Expats do need to keep in mind though, that the cost of living in Australia can be high, especially if located in cities such as Sydney and that the cost of living does need to be factored in, when negotiating salary.